heitormegale/Chromaesthesia/README.md

 ### GUI

 The GUI has been designed using Qt Creator.
-While still a prototype, this GUI mainly is used to more freely choose between what algorithm one wishes to use.
+While still a prototype, this GUI is manly used to more freely choose between what algorithm one wishes to use.
 In the GUI, one should press the button, which should start the Image-Sound-Arduino Algorithm, with the chosen conversion method as its principle.

-Other ideas, that we yet have to implement is to implement a widget according to which the user has a free choice of what color corresponds to the lowest tone.
+Other function, that have implemented is a widget according to which the user has a free choice of what color corresponds to the lowest tone.
 By default, this is red, it having 0/360 Hue value.
 However, with this method one could choose what value corresponds to 0, by subtracting the desired Hue from 360.

 ### Creating a Melody

 The python script ```MelodyCreator.py``` is the responsable for combining all the individual sounds into a final melody.
 It does that by separating the first sound file into two parts.
 The second part will be combined with a segment of the next sound with the same length.
-By doing thid=s we overlap the decay of one sound with the begging of the other, giving it a more natural sound.
+By doing this we overlap the decay of one sound with the begging of the other, giving it a more natural sound.
 Notice that you can change this overlap by changing the following value:
 ```pythonscript
 time_overlap=3*len(file_ii)/4
 ```